Author has written 24 stories for Twilight.

 SAD UPDATE- On July 22nd 2014 Franco. my beloved husband for 48 years, died due to a merciless form of leukemia.
 I am trying to cope with it, but I don't know when I'll be able to write again.
 I'll be around, though, because the fandom helps to distract me.
 Thanks again to the many people who expressed their condolences.

-I am Italian, married and with a grown son.
-Recently I became a grandmother.
 I used to write a lot, in Italian and English, but not fiction.
 My field was environmental policies.
 In 2008 I got twilighted, bad, and discovered fan fiction.
-Albeit English is not my native language I managed to write 18 stories for Twilight, posted on twilighted net (There my pen name is just Camilla), here and on A Different forest and TWCS.
+Albeit English is not my native language I managed to write over 20 stories for Twilight, posted on twilighted net (There my pen name is just Camilla), here and on A Different forest and TWCS.
 I have translated many of my fics in my own language, and some are posted here.

 Since, due to the Volturi, many authors set some scenes in Volterra or other places in Italy, and they insert bits of dialogue in Italian, I am helping with that.
 Mine is a hell of a language to master and mistakes are frequent.
 So, feel free to contact me for editing Italian: I'll be pleased to do it.
 A number of people in the Twilighted and ff communities have helped me with English, so ...
 In particular, for my last stories Stefanie, aka the hobbitivy, has been my incredible beta editor.
 My recent pre-readers are Meilleur Cafè, Raum, Jmolly and Miakuancha, wonderful ladies.

 I am on twitter now: camillau1

 Ah, by the way, the photo above is nothing much, but for the fact that I just got Rob's back when he was exiting the Cantine Redi after shooting a scene of New Moon in Montepulciano.
 I am a lousy photograper, but I was there.